Finally, I the System Message I wanted to see.

 The last Adventure is dressed in heavy armor, but you can see that he is not a human.
 It is a pig-man, or something similar.
 Maybe an orc.
 His face is that of a combination of a human and a warthog, with brown fur covering his face and tusks sticking up from his mouth.
-Except those parts, he looks just like a regular human.
+Except for those parts, he looks just like a regular human.
 He doesn't even have a pig nose.

 Both the priestess and the orc guardian have horrible wounds.
 The priestess looks a little better, but they are both in bad condition.
 The elf magician is trying his best to heal them, but even I can see that it does no help.

-From the looks of thing, like the huge bite mark in the bear's armor, the snake turtle managed to bite through the orcs armor, then threw him straight at the priestess, K.O-ing her out as well.
+From the looks of thing, like the huge bite mark in the bear's armor, the snake turtle managed to bite through the orc's armor, then threw him straight at the priestess, K.O-ing her out as well.
 With their healer and tank taken out, the fencer and the goblin thief tries to cover the orcs spot while the elf magician is trying to recover the former two.

 But, yeah... this isn't working.
 The magician doesn't have the skills for the job.
-I'm not talking about system skills, but his own abilities in using the skills.
+I'm not talking about system skills, but his abilities in using the skills.
 The fencer and the thief are preoccupied with the snake turtle and can't help.

-Did they really explore this dungeon with only one decent healer?
+Did they explore this dungeon with only one decent healer?
 You should have more than just one way of recovery when you're exploring a dungeon.
 Use some pots if you don't have more recovery classes for damn sake.

 Hold that thought.
 Potions?
 Couldn't that thief have some on him?
 All those belts aren't for show, right?
 Is he not able to take a potion out because the snake turtle isn't allowing it?
 Hmm?
 Is he looking at something behind the snake turtle?

 What's that?
 Another belt?
-Did the thief drop it when he went to cover the magician when the tank and priestess was sent flying?
+Did the thief drop it when he went to cover the magician when the tank and priestess were sent flying?
 Let's appraise it.
 That was the reason for this expedition in the first place.
-I just forgot it for a moment.
+I just forgot about it for a moment.
 Seeing humans for the first time in your life does that to people.
 S-sure...

-Description: A belt created for containing potions.
+A belt created for containing potions.
 Protects the potions from breaking and allows quick access to held potions.

 Ahh, that's why.
 The second means of recovery is out of their reach.
 Yes, yes.
 Isn't these guys finished?
 No hope of victory?
 The snake turtle just needs to wait till the orc and priestess is dead, then it can leisurely make it's way to the other three.